 Graduating in Four Years

-Consult the Four-Year Guarantee Requirements for information on eligibility.
+Consult the four-year graduation guarantee for information on eligibility.
 The concept of "adequate progress" as it is used here only refers to maintaining eligibility for the four-year guarantee; it is not a requirement for the major.
-To maintain adequate progress in Statistics and Data Science, students should meet the following requirements:
+To maintain adequate progress in Statistics and Data Science, students should meet the following requirement:

 • In the first semester, declare the statistics and data science major.